 Live Session: Introduction & Comprehension

 You’ll apply content from Phase 1 in a new way to ensure mastery of specific techniques and frameworks.
-You will be challenged to consider different business scenarios to increase the realism of what they are learning.
+You will be challenged to consider different business scenarios to increase the realism of what you are learning.

 Phase 3